fate-srd/book-of-hanz-content/BookOfHanz2021.md

 Let’s say with default Fate rules, you take a three stress hit from a sword.
 You mark off your third stress box and narrate this as taking a nasty cut across the chest.
 You’re nearly Taken Out.

 In a grittier game, one nasty cut across the chest may well be fatal, and taking one probably means that you’re close to death.
-We can model this by dropping the stress track to one, and making consequences only worth—1/-2/-3.
+We can model this by dropping the stress track to one, and making consequences only worth -1/-2/-3.
 Now it’s a moderate consequence and your only stress box filled in!
 Grittier!

 How do we model a gritty fight in Fate, without changing any of the dials?
 Again, you could change dials as well, but I think it’s interesting to see what happens if we don’t change those dials.